vguleaev/vguleaev.dev/src/content/blog/start-build-ai-apps-2026.md

 Plan file _(or files)_ can be read by AI agents, adapted, shared with other developers and committed to the repository.

-I use this approach myself, I even created a custom Cursor prompt framework that helps to generate `TODO.md` file of Jira-like tasks, with checkboxes and acceptance criteria for each task.
+I use this approach myself, I even created a custom [Cursor prompt library](https://github.com/vguleaev/cursor-todo-prompt-kit) that helps to generate `TODO.md` file of Jira-like tasks, with checkboxes and acceptance criteria for each task.
 This lets me return to projects later with full context for a new chat session.
 Highly recommended strategy. 🔥

 To guide AI Agents even more, you can use `AGENTS.md` file.
 This file contains **rules that AI must follow** when doing changes.
 This is becoming a standard in popular IDEs (Cursor, Kiro, Antigravity).